 Kangaroos smash Kiwis at proper rugby

-Australia limbered up for the Four Nations Rugby league campaign with a dominant performance, brushing aside New Zealand 42-6 in Newcastle on Sunday.
+The Four Nations Rugby league campaign saw Australia gear up with a commanding display, effortlessly defeating New Zealand 42-6 in Newcastle on Sunday.

-On a beautiful, sunny afternoon, the Kangaroos took advantage of the dry conditions at Ausgrid Stadium to rip through the world champions, with debutante Akuila Uate, Darius Boyd and Chris Lawrence each scoring doubles.
+On a lovely, sun-drenched afternoon, the Kangaroos exploited the dry conditions at Ausgrid Stadium to shine against the world champions, with debutants Akuila Uate, Darius Boyd, and Chris Lawrence each netting two tries.

-The Kiwis, with five debutants in their side, struggled terribly in defence, and found themselves 26-0 down at halftime.
+The Kiwis, featuring five debutants in their lineup, faced significant challenges defensively and found themselves trailing 26-0 at half-time.

-The Newcastle winger should have completed his hat-trick in the seventh minute only to drop the ball with the line at his mercy.
+The Newcastle winger nearly completed a hat-trick in the seventh minute but unfortunately dropped the ball just shy of the try line.

-In his 35th game as Australian skipper, Lockyer played a part in his sides’ third try with a looping pass to Billy Slater who found Boyd in the left corner.
+In what was his 35th match as Australian captain, Lockyer contributed to the team’s third try with a well-placed pass to Billy Slater, who found Boyd in the left corner.

 by Buford Balony